 def modify(frame, data): print("Number of particles:", data.particles.count) data.attributes['Time'] = 0.002 * frame

-animation frame number.
-OVITO takes care of executing your Python function at the right times, e.g.,
+The attribute’s value is simply computed from the current trajectory frame number.
+OVITO Pro takes care of executing your Python function at the right times, for example,

 whenever you drag the animation time slider and the results of the data pipeline must be recomputed.

-Once you are done writing the user-defined modifier function, press the Commit and run script button (the “play” icon)
+Once you are done writing the code of your user-defined modifier function, click the Commit and run script button (with the “play” icon)

 in the code editor’s toolbar.
-This will compile the code once by executing any top-level Python statements
+This will compile your source code by executing all top-level Python statements and then

-(this includes the function definition itself) and then request an update of the data pipeline.
-As part of this pipeline update,
+triggers an update of the data pipeline.
+As part of the subsequent pipeline rerun, your

 modify() function repeatedly,

-for example when stepping through a simulation trajectory.
+for example when stepping through a simulation trajectory to process each frame.
 That means you should always write your

-The pipeline system is free to decide whether it caches the results of your modifier function, and it may call your function
+The pipeline system may decide to cache the results of your modifier function, but it may also call your function

-First, you should give your modifier a meaningful name, making it easier for you to identify the modifier in the data pipeline.
-The pipeline editor of OVITO lets you to change the title of the modifier from the default label “Python script” to a more descriptive name that better summarizes the specific purpose of your Python function.
-In order to rename a modifier in the pipeline editor, make sure it is selected and then click the item a second time to edit its name.
+First, give your modifier a meaningful name to make it easier for you to identify the modifier in the data pipeline.
+The pipeline editor of OVITO lets you change the modifier’s title from the generic name “Python script” to a more descriptive name that better summarizes the specific purpose of your Python function.
+In order to rename the modifier in the pipeline editor, make sure it is selected and then click the list item a second time to start editing its name.

-sessions.
-The first is to save the entire modifier, including the definition of the
+Next, you can save the entire modifier, including the code of your

 modify() function, as a modifier template.